Code-Institute-Submissions/strasse34-pp5/README.md

 #### Liked Page

 - The liked page looks identical to the homepage, only the posts component changes
-- In this page all the posts displayed by filtering logged in user is has shown interest to
+- In this page all the posts that already liked by logged in user are displayed
 - It is the same as posts page but Liked icon is active

 ##### Search-bar

-- This component is provided for user to search all posts easily by their brand, model, other detaisl and production year
+- This component is provided for user to search all posts easily by their brand, model, other details and production year
 - User can also type other user's name and see all posts posted by them

 <details><summary>See Search form and filters Section</summary>